aosabook/500lines/web-server/chapter.md

 even though the page `something.html` doesn't exist.
 Our web server isn't doing anything with the URL but echo it;
 in particular,
-it isn't interpreting it as a file path.
-That's up to us.
+it isn't trying to look up an HTML file on disk to send back to us.

 ## Serving Static Pages